php-fig/fig-standards/proposed/container.md

   While `ContainerInterface` only defines one mandatory parameter in `get()`, implementations MAY accept additional optional parameters.

 - `has` takes one unique parameter: an entry identifier.
+It MUST be a string.
 It MUST return `true` if an entry identifier is known to the container and `false` if it is not.
   `has($id)` returning true does not mean that `get($id)` will not throw an exception.
   It does however mean that `get($id)` will not throw a `NotFoundExceptionInterface`.